-An identity-first approach to a Zero Trust Security approach ensures the right people have the right level of access, to the right resources, in the right context, and that access is assessed continuously—all without adding friction for the user.
+An identity-first approach to a Zero Trust Security strategy ensures the right people have the right level of access, to the right resources, in the right context, and that access is assessed continuously—all without adding friction for the user.
 Getting there can be easier said than done, but we're here to help.

-Making identity the foundation foryour Zero Trust strategy
+Make identity the foundation for your Zero Trust strategy

 Interested in where your organization falls on this maturity curve?
-Take our Zero Trust Assessment to see how you stack up against other organizations, and get personalized recommendations to on how to best tackle the Zero Trust journey and better secure your organization.
+Take our Zero Trust Assessment to get personalized recommendations on how to tackle the Zero Trust journey with identity and secure your organization.